HujinoKun/HujinoKun/README.md

 - 🤝 At the moment, I'm not available for freelancing or another job.

-- 🌱 I’m currently learning Google Cloud Platform and Data tools.
+- 🌱 I’m currently learning Google Cloud Platform, Azure and Data tools.

 - 📝 In the future, I hope to write technical articles when time permits.